flimflamjs/ff-dashboard/README.md

 |`transition`| string | `'0.2s ease-out'` | transition style to be applied to panel movements |

-Each side panel has a built in close button that sets the `displayPanel$`'s value to 'main', which closes the side panels.

 Next, call the dashboard's view function:

 ```es6